cafferychen777/MicrobiomeStat-Turtorial-Professional-Version/paired-samples-analysis/inspecting-paired-samples-taxa-analysis.md

 The `feature.dat.type` parameter plays a crucial role in the data preprocessing phase:

-* **"count"**: For raw count data, the function first performs sparsity treatment, followed by a Total Sum Scaling (TSS) normalization.
+* `"count"`: For raw count data, the function first performs sparsity treatment, followed by a Total Sum Scaling (TSS) normalization.
 This process ensures that the data is suitably normalized and comparable across samples.
-* **"proportion"**: Data presented as proportions remains unaltered.
+* `"proportion"`: Data presented as proportions remains unaltered.
-* **"other"**: In scenarios where the data originates from non-microbiome sources, like single-cell studies, spatial transcriptomics, KEGG pathways, or gene data, a different data transformation approach might be more apt.
-When `feature.dat.type` is set to "other", the function refrains from any normalization or scaling operations, allowing users to apply domain-specific transformations if necessary.
+* `"other"`: In scenarios where the data originates from non-microbiome sources, like single-cell studies, spatial transcriptomics, KEGG pathways, or gene data, a different data transformation approach might be more apt.
+When `feature.dat.type` is set to `"other"`, the function refrains from any normalization or scaling operations, allowing users to apply domain-specific transformations if necessary.

 Further enhancing data robustness, the `prev.filter` and `abund.filter` parameters filter taxa based on prevalence and average abundance, respectively.
 Specifically: